Last reviewed on 23 September 2025

 • Bank facilities and other treasury functions, which are monitored and policy changes approved by the Board.

 S McQuillan, has executive responsibilities for the remaining operations, results and strategic development of the Group.
 S M King is Chief Financial Officer and Company Secretary.
-The Board structure ensures that no individual or group dominates the decision making process.

 The Nominations Committee is responsible for monitoring and reviewing the membership and composition of the Board, including the decision to recommend the appointment, or to re-appoint a director.
+It remains mindful of the evolving expectations around Board composition and diversity.
+At present, our Board’s diversity (in terms of gender) is limited, reflecting the historical makeup of the engineering industry.
+The Nominations Committee keeps Board succession and composition under regular review, to ensure a well-balanced leadership team.

 The Company’s Articles of Association ensure Directors retire at the third Annual General Meeting after the Annual General Meeting at which they were elected and may, if eligible, offer themselves for re-election.